utdata/rwdir/docs/09-factors.md

 ## Resources

 These resources can help you understand the concepts.
-Factors can be a complicated, but we are just dealing with one thing, so we'll try to keep it as simple as possible.

 - This post on [Reordering a variable in ggplot](https://www.r-graph-gallery.com/267-reorder-a-variable-in-ggplot2/) helped me understand how to reorder factors for graphics.
 - Hadley Wickam's R for Data Science has a [Chapter on factors](https://r4ds.had.co.nz/factors.html).
 For those who _really_ want to learn more about them later.